markatots/qMaruPL/README.md

 If you are not Japanese, how about this?
 ![image_tutrial_3_1](https://user-images.githubusercontent.com/95951577/149462911-1af72619-3091-41f2-b4a6-bf115af50fa0.png)
 Don’t you think it's easy to see?
+Although I mistook the currency symbol.

 So to speak, qMaruPL helps you classify measures by decorating some ruled lines and merged cells.
 Small and medium-sized businesses in Japan really love such special tables which have excel-like rule lines.
 I could also call qMaruPL one of the KPI viewers.
 What's more, the display speed is very fast in spite of the number of measures.
 A hundred measures will appear in a second on your dashboards.
 I'm sure the display speed is key for successful BI.